Ask an expert in Teaching English to Speakers of Other Languages (TESOL)

 “We offer ‘pathways’ as a dedicated route of study that incorporates a more focused and specialised approach to your chosen subject.
 The MSc TESOL provides the most flexible choice of modules and is generally for students with little or no teaching experience.
 The MSc TESOL (Computer Assisted Language Learning) or the MSc TESOL (Applied Linguistics) options are normally chosen by students who have experience of teaching and want to develop their skills in one of those areas.

-“In addition to these pathways, in 2017 Stirling introduced two new courses: the MSc Management and English Language Teaching and the MSc Education Studies and TESOL.
+“In addition to these pathways, in 2017 Stirling introduced a new course: the MSc Management and English Language Teaching.
 Students who follow any of the TESOL programmes are eligible to apply for the local, European and international placements we offer.”

-“Yes.
-We recognise that as postgraduate students, everyone’s circumstances are different.
+“As a postgraduate student, we recognise that everyone’s circumstances are different.
 Some students may wish to continue working while studying for their degree in order to fund their education or to continue to support their family.

 “No, the programme is designed to meet the needs of students who have never taught before or are new to English language teaching.
 Equally, it is also for those who have many years of experience and who may hold CELTAs or DELTAs.”